 You’ll be charmed by the lanterns, lighting, and overall atmosphere of the market.

 Dotonbori is a hub for food of all kinds in Osaka and a great place to find a good lunch.
-And, it’s not far from the center of the city, where you can also find a wide range of restaurants, including fine dining.
+And, it’s not far from the centre of the city, where you can also find a wide range of restaurants, including fine dining.

 Eating in Dotonbori